 The situation began just after 11 p.m.
 Thursday when officers were called to a home on Kinnickinick Ridge for a domestic situation where a man was threatening multiple people with a gun.

 When deputies arrived the man had already forced his way into the home and taken 2 children and 2 women hostage, according to the Owen County Sheriff's Office.
 One woman was able to escape the home and the suspect fired several shots at officers and their vehicles.

 The Owen County Sheriff's Office and Morgan County SWAT team continued negotiations with the suspect for the next 19 hours trying to convince him to surrender the last hostage.
-During the standoff, Johnson made multiple threats towards the hostages and officers on the scene and fired multiple shots from inside the residence.
+During the standoff, the suspect made multiple threats towards the hostages and officers on the scene and fired multiple shots from inside the residence.

 "To preserve the life of the hostage, a single shot was fired by a tactical team member that incapacitated the suspect," the Owen County Sheriff's Department said in a release.

 The final hostage was rescued by officers and taken to the hospital for evaluation.